MaibornWolff/codecharta/gh-pages/_posts/how-to/2019-06-28-analyze_codecharta_with_sonarqube_and_git_svn.md

 - Clone the repository `git clone https://github.com/MaibornWolff/codecharta.git` and navigate to it `cd codecharta`
 - Generate a git log file `git log --numstat --raw --topo-order > ../git.log` and navigate back `cd ..`. file and a _git.log_ file.
 - Ensure that the log file is encoded with UTF-8 if you get `java.lang.IllegalArgumentException`
-- Parse the log file `ccsh scmlogparser git.log --input-format GIT_LOG_NUMSTAT_RAW -o git.cc.json -p de.maibornwolff.codecharta:visualization`.
+- Parse the log file `ccsh scmlogparser git.log --input-format GIT_LOG_NUMSTAT_RAW -o git.cc.json -p maibornwolff-gmbh_codecharta_visualization`.
 A new file named _git.cc.json_ should appear in your working directory.

 ## SVN